imba-zzc/imba-zzc.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research assistant for Prof. Lin Yang, you can download my [CV](/files/CV.pdf) here.
+I am currently a MEA 1st year student at UC3M, you can download my [CV](/files/CV.pdf) here.